Welcome to The Friends of Mombasa Children

 Unity School stands on land purchased by The Charity in 2006.
 The first buildings were erected in 2007 and teaching began on the present site in September of that year.
 Previously the school had used a rented building (four classrooms, cooking in a corridor and a toilet that served 200 children plus 2 local families – you can see why we needed to move!).

 The children who first came to our school were street children who could not afford school fees.
 Even now, after the Government of Kenya made primary education free, children still do not go to school because they cannot afford to buy the books, pens and uniform needed to attend.
-Unity Nursery and Primary School is still free to such children.
-We also take fee paying children as well.
+In addition, the Government schools often have up to 80 pupils per class which does not aid successful learning.
+Although Unity School is a fee paying school, one of our objectives is to support those pupils whose parents/guardians cannot afford to pay fees, or who can only pay a very little.
+At the present time 37% of pupils are supported by us.

-The trustees have always considered quality education to be a right of all children and we have, though teachers visiting Unity School, encouraged our Kenyan colleagues to strive for high standards.
-Unity is regularly placed in the top primary schools in the Mombasa area.
-(Kenya Certificate of Primary Education).
+The trustees have always considered quality education to be a right of all children and we have, though teachers visiting Unity School; encouraged our Kenyan colleagues to strive for high standards.
+Unity School is regularly placed in the top primary schools in the Mombasa area – Kenya Certificate of Primary Education.

 Make a One Off Donation